Carlota de Limón

 Servings: 9 servings

 This Carlota de Limón comes together with just 4 ingredients and 10 minutes of prep time!
-It's light and refreshing, perfect for Cinco de Mayo, and tastes great all summer long.
-It can be served for any occasion throughout the year when you need a simple yet elegant dessert.
+It's light and refreshing, perfect for Cinco de Mayo, and tastes great all summer long or anytime throughout the year when you need something super easy.

 Ingredients